-Joseph Habierre was the first Spaniard to race the Tour de France, in 1909.
-The Tour was 7 years old, Joseph was 21.
-Two years later, he declined the official invitation from Henri Desgranges to participate in the 1911 edition because he preferred take care of his bike shop, in Oloron Sainte-Marie, his adopted town.
-At the end of the 1950s, his children Cécile and Auguste transformed the shop into a workshop, building the most advanced bicycles of the time: Royal Asport was born.
+Joseph Habierre was the first Spaniard to race the Tour de France in 1909.
+The Tour was 7 years old, and Joseph was 21.
+Two years later, he declined the official invitation from Henri Desgrange to participate in the 1911 edition because he preferred to take care of his bike shop in Oloron Sainte-Marie, his adopted town.
+In the 1950s, his children Cécile and Auguste transformed the shop into a workshop, building the most advanced bicycles of the time : Royal Asport was born.

 In 1907, at the age of 19, Joseph Habierre won several track races at the Bois Louis velodrome in Pau.
 In August 1908, he won the Monein-Artix race.
-A few days later, he won the 100 km Pau-Puyoo-Pau in 3h 11m, a record that will stand for many years.
+A few days later, he won the 100 km Pau-Puyoo-Pau in 3h 11m, a record that stood for many years.
 In 1909, he participated in the Tour de France.
-Habierre was 21 years old.
-And he is the first Spaniard to participate in the Tour, which he did “Isolated” (“independent”), which means he was alone, without any help or team.
-He finished the epic 1909 edition, the coldest ever run to date, placing 6th in the Isolated and 17th overall.
+Habierre was 21 years old and the first Spaniard to participate in the Tour, which he did as an “Isolé” (“independent”), meaning he was alone, without any help or team.
+He finished the epic 1909 edition, the coldest ever run to date, placing 6th in the Isolés and 17th overall.

 José María Javierre Rapún was the third son of Justo Javierre, a humble worker from Javierregay, and Orosia Rapún, born in Casa Soro, Borau, Huesca.
-Justo's sudden death forced Orosia to emigrate to France with her offspring.
-The steadfast young widow crossed the Somport pass in 1892 on foot, carrying few possessions and five children: two still young, and a baby she was still breastfeeding.
+The poor conditions in the region forced Justo and Orosia to emigrate to France with their offspring.
+They crossed the Somport pass in 1892 on foot, carrying few possessions and five children: two still young, and a baby she was still breastfeeding.
 José María was four years old.
-They settled in Lescar, near Pau, where their surname will remain misspelled for history: “Javierre” became “Habierre”, a name which still resonates in Oloron Sainte-Marie and elsewhere in the Pyrenees...
+They settled in Lescar, nearby Pau, where their surname was misspelled in history: “Javierre” became “Habierre”, a name that still resonates in Oloron Sainte-Marie and elsewhere in the Pyrenees.

 In 1910, the Pyrenees first appeared in the Tour de France.
-Joseph Habierre finished 24th overall in this terrible edition, during which final winner Octave Lapize accused the Tour organizers of being assassins, after the terribly grueling climbs of the Aubisque and Tourmalet passes.
+Joseph Habierre finished 24th overall in this challenging edition, during which final winner Octave Lapize accused the Tour organizers of being assassins, after the grueling climbs of the Aubisque and Tourmalet passes.

-Raised as Joseph Habierre in France, and yet still a Spaniard, he rode the Tour de France in 1909 and 1910 under the Iberian flag.
+Raised as Joseph Habierre in France and still a Spaniard, he rode the Tour de France in 1909 and 1910 under the Iberian flag.
 Joseph obtained French citizenship after four years in the Foreign Legion serving his adopted country during the Great War.

 Christian Laborde is a writer-cyclist, or a cyclist-writer.
 Like us, he is madly in love with the Pyrenees and Cycling.
 In his marvelous “Amazing ABC” of the Tour de France, with the letter “H” like “Hinault”, we can read a magnificent text on Joseph Habierre...
 Click here to find out.

-The documentary “Javierre, Isolé” directed by the brothers Ignacio & Carlos Naya tells the story of the first Spaniard to participate in the Tour de France: José María Javierre, known as Joseph Habierre here in France.
+The documentary “Javierre, Isolé” directed by the brothers Ignacio & Carlos Naya tells the story of the first Spaniard to participate in the Tour de France: José María Javierre, known as Joseph Habierre in France.
 In 1909, Joseph finished the Tour in 17th place.
-He will race again the following year, and will reach Paris in 24th position.
-Diego Camarero and the residents of Borau participate in the documentary. [see the trailer]
+He raced again the following year, finishing in 24th position.

 “The first Spanish rider in the Tour de France is not, as is often written, Vicente Blanco, known as Le Boiteux, but Joseph Habierre, French name of the Aragonese José Maria Javierre Rapaun.
 José Maria was born on February 4, 1881, in Jaca, into a poor family.
 A family with 5 children: Miguel, Candida, José Maria, Luis, Damacio.
 A family that shares its roof with two other equally poor families.
 Poverty, cholera, smallpox: this is Aragon where José Maria lives.
 The epidemic kills his father Busto.
 Orosia is alone now with 5 children to feed.
 Leave.
 We have to leave.
 Cross the Pyrenees, the border, reach France.
 As so many families in Aragon do.
 Once the border is crossed, Orosia arrives, with little ones and bundles to Lescar.
 José Maria becomes a stone breaker in a quarry at the age of fifteen and calls himself not Javierre but Habierre.
 He becomes Joseph Habierre.
 He feels French.
 Besides, he speaks the French language.
 He also speaks Occitan.
 Occitan is the language of other stone breakers who hire people like him at 5 a.m.
 Joseph was 17 years old when he bought his first bike.
 When he's not breaking stones, he pedals like crazy, like a madman, never tired, kidneys of steel, legs of fire.
 Here he is running.
 Here he is, the terror of Béarn.
 He won Monein Artix Monein then Pau - Puyoô - Pau.
 Terror, yes, because he wins both on the road and on the track of the Pau velodrome, in Bois-Louis.
 He tells Orosia that he wants to do the Tour de France.
 He is going to do it.
 He signs up.
 When registering, he indicates that his name is Joseph Habierre and that he is French.
 It's a little lie, the French nationality requested has not yet been granted to him.
 On July 5, 1909, Joseph Habierre took the start of the Tour, on an Alcyon bike, in the “isolated” category.
 He is undoubtedly the only rider in the peloton to speak three languages: French, Spanish and Occitan.
 Habierre fights, alone, like the other isolated runners.
 He fights and suffers in the third stage Metz Belfort, 259 miles.
 He crossed the finish line in pieces, in pieces, boneless, dead.
 The Tour is hard, exhausting.
 But breaking stones: carrying two cubic meters of stone per day is even harder.
 This is what Joseph told himself, to drive the desire to give up from his mind.
 He did not give up and, on July 21, during the Toulouse - Bayonne stage, he left the peloton to enter the lead in his town, Lescar.
 Joseph Habierre takes the lead in Lescar.
 In front of him, above the road, held by two wooden pylons, a banner.
 What does the banner say?
 She says “Long live Habierre”.
 And who is waiting for him, on the side of the road, under the banner?
 His mother, Orosia. his mother, he said: thank you.
 To his mother, he said, “The stones are over, and I’m going to see Paris.”
 Joseph Habierre will see Paris.
 He ranks 17th in this Tour de France won by François Faber.
 Joseph, he did another Tour in 1910, ranking 24th, and left.
 He goes to Oloron-Sainte-Marie to open a cycle shop.
 Shop that Henri Desgrange himself asked him to leave to join the roads of a Tour to which he does honor.
 In vain.
 Joseph Habierre will only leave his shop to join the Foreign Legion and go to the front.
 Quartermaster, wounded at Verdun, Joseph Habierre was decorated with the Military Medal, the Legion of Honor, and was finally granted French nationality.”